 Funds from this grant are used to increase student achievement by increasing the number of highly qualified teachers, paraprofessionals, principals and other staff members.
-Funding includes substitutes/stipends for new teachers and mentors, and reimbursement for teachers and paraprofessionals for courses.
-Funds provide professional development for school, staff and central office administrators in leadership and school improvement.
+Funding includes reimbursement for teachers and paraprofessionals for courses.
+Funds also provide professional development for school, staff and central office administrators in leadership and school improvement.
 The Positive Behavior Intervention System (PBIS) program is also given a small portion of funds to support self-regulating behaviors.

-Twelve teachers serve as coaches for teachers in low-achieving elementary and middle schools for the purpose of building the capacity of teachers to serve all learners effectively as measured by schools making adequate yearly progress.
-Coaches in reading, math, and science work with teachers on improving the quality of instructional strategies.
+Nine (9) teachers serve as coaches for teachers in low-achieving elementary and middle schools for the purpose of building the capacity of teachers to serve all learners effectively as measured by schools making adequate yearly progress.
+Coaches in reading and math work with teachers on improving the quality of instructional strategies.
 Activities focus on effective instructional strategies, methods, and skills, and use the state SOL content and assessments to improve teaching practices and NCLB subgroups of students’ academic achievement.

 Provide additional opportunities for early childhood education and a consistent and coordinated program of intervention in K-5

 - Provide training in implementing the new First Step curriculum.

 Intensification of parental engagement to support academic achievement of ALL students

 - View School, Family, and Community Partnerships Powerpoint (5 MB Download)

-- Provide S.A.F.E.
-Liaisons to support Title I schools and early childhood centers
+- Provide Family Engagement Specialists to support Title I schools and early childhood centers.

 - Provide professional development training in "Learning at Home" activities to support the 4th type of school, family and community involvement of the National Network of Partnership Schools Model.